NavyaG-lab/Tech-writer/how-tos/itaipu/migrate-sparkop-to-subproject.md

 simpler case.
 Note that if by moving an op into a subproject, what was formerly and externalInput to other ops in that subproject is now an internalInput!
 Be sure to make those changes accordingly.

+### My sparkop used squish to create a dataset series

+Now you get an error during build?
+We have a [BundleOpToSeries](https://github.com/nubank/itaipu/blob/master/common-etl/src/main/scala/nu/data/infra/internal/archived/SquishMetapodExtractor.scala#L68) function already.
+Change your `SparkOpToSeries` function into this and all is well.